socialdrones/iHDI2020/index.md

 <h4>NOTICE <span class="relatedwork">13 March 2020</span></h4>

 <p>
-In response to the COVID-19 pandemic, CHI 2020 will not be held physically.
+In response to the COVID-19 pandemic, <a href="https://chi2020.acm.org/blog/chi-2020-and-covid-19-coronavirus/">CHI 2020 will not be held physically</a>.
 As such, we will not be able to hold iHDI 2020 as a physical gathering.
 Authors of accepted contributions will be contacted with more information soon.
 </p>
 </div> <!-- col -->
 </div> <!-- .row -->